Jala3400/Logo_to_ASCII/docs/how-it-works.md

 3. **Center the image**:

 Sometimes the image doesn't fully fill the right or bottom blocks.
-In this step we add enough padding so the image does fit them.
-The padding is in transparent color.
+In this step we add enough padding so the image does fill them.

 4. **Add padding**:

 Add more padding to the image on top of the previous one, if there is any.
+It is drawn as transparent.

 5. **Saturate the image**: